chaycesol/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. same as regular functional components, except you: extend React.Component need a constructor add render before your return
 2. Describe the different phases of the component lifecycle.
+Mounting - Birth; Updating: growth; unmounting: death;

-3. Demonstrate an understanding of class component lifecycle methods.
+3. Demonstrate an understanding of class component lifecycle methods. componentDidMount, didUpdate... etc
 4. Define stateful logic.
+logic behind how to use the various states implemented in your project - this can be based on events, renders, or component lifecycle, or props and state updating
 5. Describe how to test a React component with React Testing Library.
+DO NOT TEST IMPLEMENTATION, test what the user interacts with and sees instead!
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions